travel-agency-information-system/back-end/README.md

 The project was carried out using the SCRUM agile methodology for software development.
 We held weekly sprints where we discussed each software increment.
 We used a Trello board for writing user stories, where SCRUM masters assigned tasks to other team members, allowing us to easily track the project's progress.

+Additionally, we had several meetings with our clients where we gathered user requirements, discussed potential issues and solutions, and received their feedback on testing the application.

+At the end of the project, we conducted a presentation where we showcased our projects to the entire generation, professors, and assistants, striving to effectively "sell" our product.

 ## Technologies

 - ***Server platform***: C# + .NET (ASP.NET)